MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections-desktop.md

 ## How to add the mobile experience
 If you have already provisioned Viva Connections desktop via PowerShell, and you want to add the mobile experience, follow these instructions:

-1. Follow the steps to set up the Viva Connections app that is currently in Public preview.
+1. Follow the steps to [set up the Viva Connections app](guide-to-setting-up-viva-connections.md).
 2. Keep the new instance of the Viva Connections app blocked but complete all of the other requirements.
 3. Next, enable the *new* Viva Connections app.
 4. Finally, disable and uninstall the first version of Viva Connections desktop.